tonygustafsson/paprika-viewer/README.md

 # Paprika Viewer

-Not for use in production.
-I do have a usecase though where this tool is helpful.

 Fetches all cryptocurrencies and their tickers.
+Also showing which coins are listing on what exchange in the same view.
+This is useful since no other coin trackers are giving this ability.
+I often try to find coins that has gone +25% or -25% in a day, but I'm not interested in coins I cannot buy or coins with a volume that is too low.

+IDEX for instance is nice, but don't give us the ability to see winners and loosers over a week.
+Also most of their markets has such low volume that it's often a bad buy.

-Also showing which coins are listing on what exchange.
-Using the fastest sorting algoritm I could find.
+Since all coins are listed in one table, it takes a second or two to sort them.
+I'm using the fastest sorting algoritm I could find, but I will try to improve on this.

-I couldn't find any coin helpers out there that could show me all coins and made them sortable while still being able to filter out stupid small projects.
+This project is in a really early stage, Please use it as you wish, but there are no hosted site yet.

 ## Tech

 Built with svelte.js and is fetching live data from CoinPaprika with client AJAX calls.
+Cache the API data in localForage to avoid adding too much load on CoinPaprika.
-Is using only public API so no key is needed.
+Using only public API so no key is needed.

 ## Upcoming

--   Making the exchanges info none ugly
--   Cache info in localStorage for some minutes
--   Filtering on market cap and volume
+-   Filtering on all values.
+-   Easier way of adding more markets

 ## Get started